UCSBarchlab/PyRTL/docs/index.rst

 Errors
 ^^^^^^

-Finally, when things go wrong you may hit on one of two ``Exceptions``, neither of which is likely recoverable automatically (which is why we limited them to only two).
-The intention is that ``PyrtlError`` is intended to capture end user errors such as invalid constant strings and mis-matched bitwidths.
-In contrast, ``PyrtlInternalError`` captures internal invariants and assertions over the core logic graph which should never be hit when constructing designs in the normal ways.
-If you hit a confusing ``PyrtlError`` or any ``PyrtlInternalError`` feel free to file an issue.
+Finally, when things go wrong you may hit an :class:`Exception`, neither of which is likely recoverable automatically (which is why we limited them to only two).
+The intention is that :class:`.PyrtlError` is intended to capture end user errors such as invalid constant strings and mis-matched bitwidths.
+In contrast, :class:`.PyrtlInternalError` captures internal invariants and assertions over the core logic graph which should never be encountered when constructing designs in the normal ways.
+If you hit a confusing :class:`.PyrtlError` or any :class:`.PyrtlInternalError` feel free to file an issue.

+.. autoclass:: pyrtl.pyrtlexceptions.PyrtlError
+    :members:

+.. autoclass:: pyrtl.pyrtlexceptions.PyrtlInternalError
+    :members:

 Reference Guide
 ===============